alexcolls/calculator3000/README.md

 12. In terminal, add scraping web commands.
 13. In terminal, add image, audio and video supporting.

-* Pull requests are accepted.
+* Pull requests are accepted and proposals welcome.

 ## Project Instructions